 Organizing Recipes Hall Of Fame: Electronic Recipe Organizer Edition

-Along with the traditional paper ways to organize recipes, electronic recipe organizer software is now becoming all the rage.
+Along with the traditional paper ways to organize recipes, electronic recipe organizer software and apps are now becoming all the rage.

 It is easier to do this now than ever, since you can easily take your laptop or IPad into your kitchen with you (like the picture above) to use while you cook, so you can follow the recipe without ever having to print it out.